maboglia/Corso-Javascript/appunti/appunti.md

 ## findIndex
-Next up is findIndex, which is similar to indexOf in that it returns an index (or –1 if there’s no match). findIndex is more flexible, though, in that you can provide a func‐ tion that determines if an element is a match (findIndex doesn’t have an option to start at an arbitrary index, nor is there a corresponding findLastIndex): const arr = [{ id: 5, name: "Judith" }, { id: 7, name: "Francis" }];
+Next up is findIndex, which is similar to indexOf in that it returns an index (or –1 if there’s no match). findIndex is more flexible, though, in that you can provide a function that determines if an element is a match (findIndex doesn’t have an option to start at an arbitrary index, nor is there a corresponding findLastIndex): const arr = [{ id: 5, name: "Judith" }, { id: 7, name: "Francis" }];
 arr.findIndex(o => o.id === 5);
 arr.findIndex(o => o.name === "Francis");